nathanielkess/RxJS-If-Else/README.md

   .subscribe()

 ```
 At this point it's getting tough to follow what's going on.
-Where using a conditional statement to build up the train details message.
-And _another_ conditional statement inside the final `do()` operator to update the ui with the pet icon.
-There's also a few new variable we have to keep track of in order to achivie the branching logic:
+We are using a conditional statement to build up the train details message.
+And _another_ conditional statement inside the final `do()` operator to update the UI with the pet icon.
+There's also a few new variables we have to keep track of in order to achieve the branching logic:

 - `let messageDetials;`
 - `const isPetFriendly = trainApiService.isPetFriendly(train.id);`

-There's a lot to keep in mind while writing out a stream like this.
+That's a lot to keep in mind when writing out a stream like this.
 The big take-away here is that you shouldn't have to.
 Rx streams can be very readable if you approach them differently.

 Let's dig into what makes up a condition for a moment and then come back to our app.